-Supervisors will establish an inventory procedure to account for and inspect all issued PPE equipment.
-Any item needing replacement must be turned in to a supervisor and replaced following established procurement practices.
+Supervisors and/or contract managers will ensure standardization of required equipment.
+They will also establish an inventory procedure to account for and inspect all issued PPE equipment.
+Any item needing replacement must be turned in and replaced following established procurement practices.